 2. NewRhythm Probiotics

 Made in New York USA, in an FDA registered facility, NewRhythm Probiotics is one of the top-quality probiotics on the market.
-Its 50 billion active cultures means that your body will be adequately populated with good bacteria giving you a healthy gut.
-NewRhythm Probiotics is formulated with 20 highly potent beneficial bacteria strains designed with targeted release mechanism and enteric coating to ensure the bacteria survive your stomach acid into your intestinal tracts, where they are mostly needed.
+Its 50 billion active cultures mean that your body will be adequately populated with good bacteria giving you a healthy gut.
+NewRhythm Probiotics is formulated with 20 highly potent beneficial bacteria strains designed with targeted release mechanism and enteric coating to ensure the bacteria survive your stomach acid into your intestinal tracts, where they are most needed.

 The only reason this is not top on our list is because of its 20 strains, which can be too broad for some people causing them adverse side effects.
 But on the other hand, if this works well with your body, your experience using it will most likely be miraculous.